epics-modules/lua/docs/libraries/adding-libraries.md

 library with the function int luaopen_xxxx(lua_State\* L), where xxxx matches the name of the library file.

-Then, you’ll need to tell lua the location of the library in question.
-This is accomplished by either setting the environment variable LUA_CPATH or LUA_CPATH_5_3 before lua is invoked, or the global variable package.cpath if you are already in lua.
+After registering the directory with `luaAddPath` or `luaAddModule`, `require` will find the library automatically.
+You can also configure the search path manually by setting the environment variable LUA_CPATH or LUA_CPATH_5_4 before lua is invoked, or the global variable package.cpath if you are already in lua.

 These variables are not a set of search directories, like a normal path,